Poland–Russia relations: Aftermath of the Russian annexation of Crimea

 Poland has repeatedly requested the additional permanent deployment of NATO military assets to Poland following Russia's annexation of Crimea and its subsequent support of pro-Russian separatists in eastern Ukraine.
 In response to these events, Poland has been a staunch supporter of tougher sanctions against Russia by the EU.
 Poland's continued support of the new Ukrainian government and its criticism of Russian interference in the new Ukrainian government's affairs has angered Russia and increased tensions between both countries.
 On 30 July 2014, Russia banned the import of Polish fruits and vegetables amidst the Ukraine sanctions war.
 Russia's food hygiene authorities said that the imports had unacceptable levels of pesticide residues and nitrates.
 They earn Poland more than 1bn euros (£795m; $1.3bn) annually.
 Russia is Poland's biggest market for apples.
-The move follows EU sanctions against Russia over Ukraine.
+The move follows EU sanctions against Russia over the Russo-Ukrainian war.

 However, since the Russian annexation of Crimea, over 60–80% of Poles are worried about the possibility of a future conflict with Russia, given the fact that Russia maintains control of the Kaliningrad Oblast, directly bordering Poland.

 Historical revisionism

 Both Poland and Russia had accused each other for their historical revisionism.
-Russia has repeatedly accused Poland for not honoring Soviet Red Army soldiers fallen in World War II for Poland, notably in 2017, in which Poland was thought on "attempting to impose its own version of history" after Moscow was not allowed to join an international effort to renovate a World War II museum at Sobibór, site of a notorious Sobibor extermination camp.
+Russia has repeatedly accused Poland for not honoring Soviet Red Army soldiers fallen in World War II for Poland, notably in 2017, in which Poland was thought on "attempting to impose its own version of history" after Moscow was not allowed to join an international effort to renovate a World War II museum at Sobibór, site of the notorious Sobibor extermination camp.
 Meanwhile, Poland also accuses Russia for its unlimited historical distortion, notably back to 2014 when Putin signed a bill using any comparison of Nazi to Soviet war crimes as a punishment, as the Poles were also treated brutally by the Soviets; although Russia's historical revisionism might have influenced Poland's Andrzej Duda over its Nazi war crime laws; and Poland also has concerned that Russia's political and historical revisionism might put Poland at risk.